datafilter/HalfKey/readme.md

 The PWA is functional and can be used as-is, but doesn't yet guide the user (TBD)
 * Add in-app instructions/explainers
 https://github.com/datafilter/HalfKey/issues/4
-* Prevent the user from giving non-sensical inputs https://github.com/datafilter/HalfKey/issues/3
+* Prevent the UI from accepting unexpected inputs https://github.com/datafilter/HalfKey/issues/3

 # Goals